ghy99/DataVerse/README.md

 - [ ] Send credentials along with ClearML Dataset requests to communicate with ClearML servers.
 Currently rely on `clearml.conf` to establish connection to ClearML.
 Not feasible when introducing multiple users.
 - [ ] Improve version tree design, as well as add more information for user to view in version tree, such as metadata details and links to dataset in DataVerse.
 - [ ] Allow multiple dataset selection and manipulation.
+- [ ] Add CSRF Token to allow removal of dataset from groups